Potato997/4444-Gioco-/README.md

 # ENGLISH

-A little arcade game made in Unity 3D for my fifth year of highschool
+A little arcade game made in Unity 3D for my fifth year of highschool project updated to 06/07/2017.

 Using Unity Engine and C# in Visual Studio

 The code is in /Assets/Codici

-The game itself works good, but it still need some little adjustment that I will make ASAP whe I will have free time
+The game itself works good, but it's old and unsupported.

 Sample video: https://youtu.be/UMjm4uBdmqQ